 What is an Automobile?
 This word consists of two ancient Greek & Latin words.
-The word ‘autos’ means ‘self,’ and the term ‘mobilis’ meaning ‘movable.’
+The word ‘autos’ means ‘self,’ and the term ‘mobilis’ means ‘movable.’
 An automobile is a machine that can move on its self-power or a self-propelled vehicle.
 Besides, it produces the power needed for its propulsion from within and NOT from the outside.
-An automobile is specifically built for use only on roads.
+Manufacturers specifically built an automobile for use only on roads.
 Hence, by definition, it is a machine designed to operate on the road or ground.

-Therefore, an automobile is a piece of complex machinery.
-Hence, manufacturers pay great attention so that it performs safely, economically & efficiently.
+Furthermore, an automobile is a piece of complex machinery.
+Hence, manufacturers pay great attention to performing it safely, economically & efficiently.
 An automobile is a unit or equipment meant for transportation.
 It mainly consists of a chassis/frame and a body.
-It has power-generating and transmitting units mounted onto it.
-Besides, the chassis/frame is supported by tires and wheels through the springs and axles.
+In addition, it has power-generating and transmitting units mounted onto it.
+Besides, the tires and wheels support the chassis/frame through the springs and axles.
 These are a part of the front & rear suspension system.

-Furthermore, the chassis/frame holds various components/sub-assemblies together in proper arrangement.
-The vehicle body provides protection/comfort to occupants.
-An engine produces power and supplies it to wheels through clutch/fluid-coupling and gearbox.
-However, the automobile propels by the friction/contact between road and wheels.
+Furthermore, the chassis/frame holds various components/sub-assemblies together correctly.
+Besides, the vehicle body provides protection/comfort to occupants.
+An engine produces power and supplies it to wheels through clutch/fluid coupling and gearbox.
+However, the automobile propels by the friction/contact between the road and wheels.

 Evolution of Automobile:

-- In 1769 - French engineer Captain Nicholas Cugnot built the first road vehicle propelled by its own power.
+- In 1769 – French engineer Captain Nicholas Cugnot built the first road vehicle.
+It propelled by its own power.
 However, it was a three-wheeled, four-seater vehicle with a steam engine.
 It managed to reach a speed of 2.5 mph for 15 minutes.

 - 1880 – German & French engineers developed an internal combustion engine vehicle.
 The present-day automobiles are the further development of this vehicle.

-- 1885 – Karl Benz of Germany built a tricycle driven by an internal combustion engine.
+- 1885 – Furthermore, Karl Benz of Germany built a tricycle driven by an internal combustion engine.

-- 1885-86 – Gottlieb Daimler patented the internal combustion engine and later started running it in one of the vehicles.
+- 1885-86 – Gottlieb Daimler patented the internal combustion engine.
+He later started running it in one of the vehicles.